-Note: It is the Member's responsibility to forward to AmeriHealth any bill they receive for Emergency Services or out-of-area Urgent Care provided by a Non-Participating Provider.
+NOTE: It is the Member's responsibility to forward to Keystone any bill the Member receives for Emergency Services or out-of-area Urgent Care provided by a Non-Participating Provider.

 CONTINUING CARE

 Medically Necessary care provided by any Provider other than the Member's Primary Care Physician will be covered, subject to the Description Of Covered Services, Exclusions - What Is Not Covered, and the Schedule Of Covered Services sections, only until the Member can, without medically harmful consequences, be transferred to the care of the Member's Primary Care Physician or a Referred Specialist designated by the Member's Primary Care Physician.